awinml/st-pinecone-connection/README.md

 )
 ```

-We built a Streamlit demo with this connector, called "YouTube Q&A", designed to search through [Youtube Video Transcriptions](https://huggingface.co/datasets/pinecone/yt-transcriptions).
+I built a Streamlit demo with this connector, called "YouTube Q&A", designed to search through [Youtube Video Transcriptions](https://huggingface.co/datasets/pinecone/yt-transcriptions).
 It uses advanced Semantic Search techniques and the Pinecone Vector Database to efficiently match your query with video transcripts.
 Moreover, it provides direct links to the exact timestamps in the videos where your questions are answered.

 ### How it Works: